challey17/blogful-api/README.md

-# Express Boilerplate!
+# Seeding database

-This is a boilerplate project used for starting new projects!

-## Set up

-Complete the following steps to start a new project (NEW-PROJECT-NAME):

-1. Clone this repository to your local machine `git clone BOILERPLATE-URL NEW-PROJECTS-NAME`
-2. `cd` into the cloned repository
-3. Make a fresh start of the git history for this project with `rm -rf .git && git init`
-4. Install the node dependencies `npm install`
-5. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`
-6. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "express-boilerplate",`
+To seed the database, run the psql script `psql -U dunder_mifflin -d blogful -f ./seeds/seed.blogful_articles.sql`

+check dBeaver to confirm data

-## Scripts
+## Scripts for test driven development

-Start the application `npm start`

-Start nodemon for the application `npm run dev`
+Migrate the database at DB_URL, with `npm run migrate:test`

-Run the tests `npm test`
+Migrate the tests (at TEST_DB_URL), with `npm run migrate:test`

+Env setup
+Remember to create a .env file with DB_URL and TEST_DB_URL.

-## Deploying
+Deploying

-When your new project is ready for deployment, add a new Heroku application with `heroku create`.
-This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.
+When your new project is ready for deployment, add a new heroku application with heroku create.
+This will make a new git remote called "heroku" and you can then npm run deploy which will push to this remote's master branch.